Introduction

 Copy code

-These conditionals limit the tasks to only run against some predefined allowed OS families and some predefined allowed hostgroups of servers.
-By conditionally including tasks where needed as opposed to running tasks against all machines and excluding certain machines, we prevent accidentally pushing users to systems they don’t need access to, enhancing security.
+These conditionals ensure that tasks are only performed on predefined permitted OS families and specific permitted host groups of servers.
+By conditionally including tasks where necessary, rather than performing them on all machines and excluding certain machines, we prevent users from being accidentally created on systems to which they do not need access.
+This increases security.

-Check mode handling should be implemented for each task and check mode should fully resemble the actual run, catch the same errors and output the same output.
-To achieve this, one will need to consider the check mode behaviour for each and every task.
-Sometimes, for example, check_mode should be disabled for a task.
+Check mode handling must be implemented per task, and check mode must fully approximate the actual run: catching the same errors and producing the same output.
+To achieve this, you must include the check mode behavior for each individual task.
+Sometimes this means, for example, that you must disable check_mode for a task.

-To illustrate this, let’s say that we expect that there exists a local file containing our users’ password and that we want to read this file using the shell module.
-There are of course better ways to do this and there’s also better ways of storing secrets, like having a dynamically rotating secret as described in our blog post called ‘Creating Automatically Rotating Secrets Using Terraform’, but using the shell module here illustrates the point that check_mode should always resemble the actual run.
+To illustrate this: suppose we expect a local file to exist with our users' passwords and we want to read this file with the shell module.
+There are, of course, better ways to do this, and there are also better ways to store secrets, such as a dynamically rotating secret as described in our blog post "Creating Automatically Rotating Secrets Using Terraform."
+But by using the shell module here, we clearly show why check mode should always approximate the actual run.

-There is a caveat to this scenario: the file containing the password doesn’t actually exist.
-We could retrieve the password using something in the lines of:
+There is one caveat to this scenario: the file containing the password does not actually exist.
+We could retrieve the password with something like:

 - name: Retrieve user password